Loop

 • Condition: Boolean expression to evaluate (while/do-while loops)

-• loop.index: Current iteration number (0-based)
+• <loop.index>: Current iteration number (0-based)

-• loop.items: Full collection (forEach loops)
+• <loop.items>: Full collection (forEach only)

-• loop.results: Array of all iteration results
+• <blockname.results>: Array of all iteration results (accessed via block name)

 • Structure: Results maintain iteration order

-• Access: Available in blocks after the loop
+• Access: Available in blocks after the loop completes

 Best Practices